 The Radiation Oncology Department is here to provide you with compassionate, quality care that supports you and your family.
-We’re here to help you in any way we can, so please feel free to contact us with questions or concerns.
-Your medical team will be happy to assist you.
+We hope to answer some of your questions here and guide you through this process.

 What to expect during your treatment

 Your radiation oncologist will examine you and review your medical chart, x-rays, CT scan, and laboratory tests.
 He or she can then decide whether you should receive radiation therapy and, if so, what type is best for you.
 If you need radiation therapy, the radiation oncologist will discuss the benefits of treatment and any possible side effects.

 This appointment, sometimes called a treatment planning CT or simulation prepares you for your radiation treatment.
 After this process is complete, a permanent reference mark will be made on your skin and you will be scheduled for your future treatment visits.

 Using the information gained from the planning session, your radiation oncologist and other members of your care team will plan your treatment.
 This process may take up to two weeks.